hgroover/uni-gui-tools/archive-manager/PLUGINS.md

 Plugins reside in a specified directory and use the extension .am-plugin.
 They should have the executable bit set (already the default when saving files in windows for git bash).

+Plugins are specific to a context: gui - general gui form which allows entry of fields which are passed to the plugin script download - optional navigation links for the download dialog allow browsing to separate
+        pages.
+  post - post-processing script to run in an extracted directory

 Here's a simple example plugin which might be saved as ~/plugins/hello.am-plugin

 ```